-Neither the poker players, Caesars Palace nor IBCBET have been accused of any crimes.
+Neither the poker players, Caesars Palace nor IBCBET has been accused of any crimes.
 This investigation is focused solely on the junket group operated by Phil Phua.
-Five of the defendants pled guilty, paid a fine and were banned from the United States for five years.
+Five of the defendants pled guilty, paid a fine, and were banned from the United States for five years.
 Charges were dropped against one defendant while Phil Phua and his son have pled not guilty.

 This case highlights some very interesting connections between vastly different parts of the gambling world.
 We have high-stakes Macau junket operators who also operate legal online sportsbooks accused of operating illegal sports betting rings and cozying up to high stakes American poker players.
 It’s a strange story but well worth the read.
 You can read more over at the Wall Street Journal if you follow the link at the top of this post.

 Wes Burns has more than a decade’s worth of experience as a writer, researcher, and analyst in the legal online betting industry and is co-founder of OnlineBettingSites.com.
 Wes approaches his work from the viewpoint of players.